-1. ResponsibleTravel.com did some research about elephant riding in various locations, and came to the conclusion that riding elephants in some national parks in Asia should probably be allowed to continue (even though the elephants have still been cruelly treated to be trained) since they are integral to the protection of highly endangered species such as rhinos and tigers.
+1. There is a view that that riding elephants in some national parks in Asia should probably be allowed to continue (even though the elephants have still been cruelly treated to be trained) since they are integral to the protection of highly endangered species such as rhinos and tigers.
 We reluctantly agree, for the time-being – especially given that there are so many domesticated elephants out there who would potentially starve if they could not bring in an income for their owners - but on a personal level members of our team choose not to engage in elephant-riding of the sale and promotion of any elephant riding activities.

 2. Elephant poaching in Africa is, sadly, an enormous and ever-growing issue.
 This does mean that some baby elephants are orphaned and need human help if they are to survive.
 There are charities, such as the David Sheldrick Wildlife Trust in Kenya, which does hugely good work for elephant conservation, including having an Orphan’s Project whereby the orphans are looked after with great kindness and sensitivity before their attempted return to the wild in stages.
 Also, in Botswana, the Living with Elephants Foundation run by Doug and Sandi Groves, is a remarkable project caring for two (there were three until 2017) rescued African elephants.
 And, also in Botswana, the small herd at Abu Camp is another good example of elephant interaction done sensitively, without any cruelty to the animals.In all the above examples, tourists are able to get close to the elephants within certain restrictions, and more than that, the elephants are also ambassadors for elephant conservation.
 There are other examples, but these give you an idea of how elephant interactions can be undertaken positively.